FlorianGubler/NotesApp/README.md

-# Simple Notes Calculator by Florian Gubler with NODEJS
+# Simple Notes Calculator App with NODEJS

-Simple Electron App to manage my Grades in School.
+Electron App to manage my Grades in School.
 To use it please request an account by me.

 *Npm Commands:*